danielmlozano/danielmlozano/README.md

 I'm a natural curious person.
 I try to learn something new every day.

-Currently, I work as Principal Engineer in a Digital Agency, but the fact that I co-founded the agency, forced me to learn about marketing, sales, negotiation and management on multidisciplary teams
+Currently, I work as Principal Engineer in a Digital Agency.